 If they lose their crispness, air fry them for a minute before serving.

 - Fresh kale: Make sure you start with fresh, vibrant green kale leaves.
-For best results, cook it within 1-2 days or purchasing it.
+For best results, cook it within 1-2 days of buying.

-- Crispy kale chips: Ensure that kale is absolutely dry before seasoning it.
-To allow enough time for drying, rinse the night before or a few hours ahead of assembling them.
+- Crispy texture: Ensure that kale is absolutely dry before seasoning it.
+To allow enough time for drying, rinse the night before or a few hours before assembling them.

 - Save time: To save time, look for the pre-washed and prepped kale bags in the salad section of your grocery store.